 AWARDS, GRANTS, FELLOWSHIPS

-• Projected to graduate with Master’s in Environmental Science and Natural Resource Journalism from University of Montana in May 2025
+• M.A. in Environmental Science and Natural Resource Journalism, University of Montana 2025

 TRAINING, LICENSES